Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/0_LED.rst

 0. Chapter LED
 ##############################################################################

 This chapter is the Start Point in the journey to build and explore ESP8266 electronic projects.
-We will start with simple “Blink” project.
+We will start with simple "Blink" project.

 Project Blink
 **********************************